RMerl/asuswrt-merlin.ng/README-merlin.txt

 You can revert back to an original Asus firmware at any time just by flashing a firmware downloaded from Asus's website.

+If upgrading from Asus firmware 3.0.0.6.102_37000 or newer, the webui may refuse flashing Asuswrt-Merlin.
+In that case, connect to your router over SSH, and issue the following command:

+    nvram set DOWNGRADE_CHECK_PASS=1

+After that, you can upload Asuswrt-Merlin through the webui like any regular firmware upgrade.
+This is only required when flashing Asuswrt-Merlin for the first time.

 Note that the archive for ROG models (like the GT-AX6000) may contain two different firmware images.
 The one with _rog in the filename uses the original ROG themed user interface, while